Eli-jah/laravel-shop/README.md

 # to create the symbolic link to the public disk (from "public/storage" to "storage/app/public")
 $ php artisan storage:link

+# to create a new model with correspondent database migration and factory
+$ php artisan make:model Models/ModelNameInCamelCase -mf

 # tinker(REPL)
 $ php artisan tinker
 # to publish Tinker's configuration file